Want to know where all that cash you've paid as a rental deposit will be held during your tenancy? Find out with our Q&A.

 If you rent a home in England or Wales on an Assured Shorthold Tenancy contract, the deposit you hand over to your landlord (or lettings agent) must, by law, be held in a government-backed deposit protection scheme.
-So how does it all work?

 Q. What are deposit protection schemes?